 Othership

 Othership built a reputation on cinematic guided breathwork journeys.
 The production is high, the music is intentional, and the experience leans immersive.
-Best for those who want breathwork as a sustained practice rather than a quick reset.
+The library covers everything from short resets to long ceremonial sessions.
+Best for those who want breathwork as a sustained practice rather than a quick reset, and who appreciate production polish.

 Breathwrk

-Breathwrk specializes in short, targeted sessions: morning energy, sleep, stress relief, focus.
+Breathwrk specializes in short, targeted sessions: morning energy, sleep, stress relief, focus, pre-workout activation.
 The library is vast and the pacing is clean.
+The interface is one of the best in the category for situational use, where you grab a quick technique mid-day and get on with life.
 Best for situational breathing throughout the day.

 Open

 Open blends breath, meditation, and movement into single sessions.
 The voice is calm without being saccharine.
-Best for those who want breath as part of a broader mind-body practice.
+Sessions feel coherent rather than chopped up between disciplines.
+Best for those who want breath as part of a broader mind-body practice rather than a standalone tool.

 Apple Health Mindfulness